 Laboratory analysis

 All soil samples were bagged in clean polythene bags for analyses in the laboratory after air drying and sieving using a 2 mm sieve.
-Samples were analyzed for physicochemical properties as reported by Okorie et al. (2022a).
+Samples were analyzed for physico-chemical properties as reported by Okorie et al. (2022a).
 Particle size distributions, soil pH, organic carbon, total nitrogen, available phosphorus, exchangeable acidity, and exchangeable calcium, magnesium, potassium, and sodium were analyzed.
 Bouycuous hydrometer was used to determine soil particle size distribution according to Gee and Orr (2002).
 Soil organic carbon was determined using the Walkley and Black wet digestion method (Nelson and Sommers, 1982), pH of the soil was tested in water and KCl at a ratio of 1:2.5 between the soil and the liquid.
 The micro Kjeldahl digestion procedure was used to determine soil total nitrogen content (Bremner and Mulvaney, 1982).
 Bray II method was used to quantify the amount of soil available phosphorus (Olsen and Sommers, 1982).
 ETDA titration method was used to quantify the amount of exchangeable calcium and magnesium, whereas flame photometry was used to determine the amount of exchangeable potassium and sodium (Jackson, 1962).
 Exchangeable acidity was determined using titration method (Mclean, 1982).
 Effective Cation Exchange Capacity (ECEC) was calculated by summing the concentrations of the exchangeable cations (Ca²⁺, Mg²⁺, K⁺, Na⁺, Al³⁺, and H⁺) as shown in Equation 1.
 Base saturation was calculated as a percentage of the value of the summation of exchangeable bases over cation exchange capacity in Equation 2.

 ECEC = [Ca²⁺] +[Mg²⁺] +[K⁺] +[Na⁺] +[Al³⁺] +[H⁺] .……………………………………1